juspay/hyperswitch/README.md

 ## What's Included

-Within the repositories you'll find the following directories and files, logically grouping common assets and providing both compiled and minified variations.
+Within the repositories, you'll find the following directories and files, logically grouping common assets and providing both compiled and minified variations.